 Location

-Fulda, Berlin, Würzburg, Weimar, Germany
+Fulda, Berlin, Nuremburg, Weimar, Würzburg, Germany

 Program Description

 Have you always wanted to see the world, study a new language and culture, and have fun at the same time?
-Consider the summer study abroad program at the Fulda University of Applied Sciences.
-You will earn six credits and study both in the classroom and beyond through experiential learning modules.
-Courses include a German language course and a seminar on German culture.
+Consider the summer study program in Fulda, Germany.
+You will earn six credits and learn both in the classroom and during field trips and excursions.
+As part of the International Summer University at the Fulda University of Applied Sciences, you will also meet international students from across the globe.

 Location Description